Why It Sucks To Be The Parent Of A Good Athlete

 Then there is the third group.
 My group and for the majority of you who are probably reading this right now … the “good” athletes.
 Our children aren’t superstars.
 They aren’t plucked from their team to join the super-teams, and they’re not MVPs, but they are definitely good enough to compete and do well on their teams.
 And that is exactly why this ”potential” issue is so darn tough.

 The possibility of greatness is hard to ignore – it seems to exist, or does it?
 And therein lies the struggle.
 It’s why we push so hard.
 “Potential” is dangling in front of our kids.
 Our children are strong competitors, love sports, and could be elite athletes one day.
 Or not.
 They aren’t there yet, but could they be?
 Michael Jordan, arguably the best player to ever play the game of basketball, was cut from his varsity team as a sophomore; Carmelo Anthony was cut as a freshman in high school, and what about Lionel Messi, arguably the best soccer player in the world?
 He was sent packing from his junior team at age 11.
 Now, these are gifted athletes, but what if they let those setbacks change their course, or if their parents allowed them to quit or didn’t push them to keep going by providing them with whatever support they needed?
 Hard to know for sure, but it’s possible their potential wouldn’t have been realized.

 As parents, we feel we have a role in determining their success or at least helping it along.
-That’s why we do extra practices, sports camps in the summer to maximize “downtime,” and hire private trainers.
-We debate which team is the right fit for each kid, which coach is going to nurture the potential … or not.
-We keep hoping, wondering and working – supporting their dreams and doing everything in our power to give them the best chance at it.
-Because after all, it’s not a sure thing.
+That’s why we pay for extra practices and sports camps in the summer to maximize “downtime” and hire private trainers.
+We debate which team is the right fit for each kid and which coach is going to nurture the potential … or not.
+We keep hoping, wondering, and working – supporting their dreams and doing everything in our power to give them the best chance at it.
+Because, after all, it’s not a sure thing.
 Right now, it’s just potential.